realworldocaml/book/en/maps-and-hashtables.md

 ### Satisfying the `Comparable.S` interface

-Core's `Comparable.S` interface includes a lot of useful support for working with maps and sets, in particular, the presence of a comparator as well as the `Map` and `Set` sub-modules.
+Core's `Comparable.S` interface includes a lot of useful functionality, including support for working with maps and sets.
+In particular, `Comparable.S` requires the presence of the `Map` and `Set` sub-modules as well as a comparator.

-`Comparable.S` is already satisfied by most of the modules in Core, but the question arises of how to satisfy the comparable interface for a custom type that you design, since implementing all of this functionality from scratch would be an absurd amount of work.
+`Comparable.S` is satisfied by most of the types in Core, but the question arises of how to satisfy the comparable interface for a new type that you design.
+Certainly implementing all of the required functionality from scratch would be an absurd amount of work.

 The module `Comparable` contains a number of functors to help you do